Pension funds demand BlackRock disclose its political activity in the wake of U.S. Capitol riots

 The pension funds’ missive — coordinated by the Service Employees International Union, the nation’s second-largest union, and Majority Action, a nonprofit that advocates on corporate governance issues — represents the leading edge of a new push to force changes in the political activity of Wall Street investment titans.

-The coalition plans to send similar letters to JPMorgan Chase, Fidelity Investments, Vanguard Group, Bank of New York Mellon and State Street, said Majority Action Executive Director Eli Kasargod-Staub.
+The coalition plans to send similar letters to JPMorgan Chase, Fidelity Investments, Vanguard Group, Bank of New York Mellon and State Street, Majority Action Executive Director Eli Kasargod-Staub said.
 The six firms combined to contribute more than $1 million to the campaigns of Republicans who objected to certifying Biden’s victory, a study by the group found.

 The heightened scrutiny should mark a new era in which pension fund officials exercise “enhanced oversight” over the Wall Street firms managing their retirement funds, Kasargod-Staub said.
 But he said it “remains to be seen” whether any institutional investors will pull their money from asset managers failing to meet their demands.